3T: Taryll Jackson's solo career

 On April 21, 2019, Taryll released the 10 track-album "Crazy Love", and on June 8, 2019, Taryll performed his first solo concert at the Melkweg in Amsterdam, Netherlands.
-Taryll's father Tito Jackson surprised him right before his concert, and later joined him on stage together with Taryll's partner Breana Cabral, and sons Bryce Connor and Adren Michael.
+Taryll's father Tito surprised him right before his concert, and later joined him on stage together with Taryll's partner Breana Cabral, and sons Bryce Connor and Adren Michael.

 On July 17, 2020, Taryll released the full solo project, "Digital 8".
 Beyond the original 2012 solo debut EP's "My Life Without You" and "Undeniable", the 50 song-album includes completely remastered songs, special mixes, previously unreleased songs and bonus tracks.

-At the end of 2022 Taryll started releasing songs exclusively through his website.
-The first one is called "We Got Us" and got released on December 8, 2022.
-The following year, on January 9, 2023, a second single got released called “Tell Me Something”.
-Later that month, on January 23, 2023 Taryll released the songs “Come Home Tonight” and “Don’t Say”.
-In February 2023 Taryll released the song "Shut Your Mouth & Dance".
-Taryll's latest exclusive release on March 8, 2023 is called "Words Hurt.".
-All releases include several versions, varying from acapellas, instrumentals to remixes.